 Beyond our business operations, we actively support the wider community by contributing to local and national charities.
-This year we supported Crisis at Christmas, the local food bank and supplied items for sale at a local jobs fair.

 We also create opportunities for young individuals, regularly hosting students completing work experience in our office and laboratory.

 Strategic Report

 Principal activities, business review and future developments